-We incurred a total non-cash charge of \$1.9 million for SFAS No. 123(R) share-based compensation for the quarter ended March 31, 2008.
-Of this amount, \$1.6 million was included in selling, general and administrative expenses, an increase of \$1.2 million as compared to the same period in 2007.
-The increase in share-based compensation expense in the first quarter of 2008 was primarily associated with our employee stock purchase plan.
-Of the total non-cash charge of \$1.9 million in the first quarter of 2008 for share-based compensation expense, \$1.2 million was related to our employee stock purchase plan.
+We incurred a total non-cash charge of \$1.1 million for SFAS No. 123(R) share-based compensation related to employees and non-employee members of our board of directors for the quarter ended June 30, 2008.
+Of this amount, \$859,000 was included in selling, general and administrative expenses, an increase of \$567,000 as compared to the same period in 2007.
+The increase in share-based compensation expense in the second quarter of 2008 was primarily associated with our employee stock purchase plan.
+Of the total non-cash charge of \$1.1 million in the second quarter of 2008 for share-based compensation expense, \$584,000 was related to our employee stock purchase plan.
 As a result of the significant increase in our stock price during the fourth quarter of 2007, many plan participants increased their contributions to maximum levels for the current offering period.
 This resulted in a significant increase in the non-cash SFAS No. 123(R) expense for the current 12-month offering period.
-On February 29, 2008, our board of directors approved a reduction in the offering period from twelve months to three months effective with the next offering period that begins on September 1, 2008, eliminated the ability of plan participants to increase their contribution levels during an offering period and authorized the addition of 500,000 shares to the plan.
-The amendment to the plan is subject to shareholder approval.
-We estimate that these changes will materially reduce the non-cash SFAS No. 123(R) expense associated with our employee stock purchase plan subsequent to the end of the current offering period.
+In February 2008, our board of directors approved a reduction in the offering period from 12 months to 3 months effective with the next offering period that begins on September 1, 2008, eliminated the ability of plan participants to increase their contribution levels during an offering period and approved an amendment authorizing the addition of 500,000 shares to the plan.
+In addition, our board of directors approved an amendment on April 16, 2008, to permanently reduce the maximum offering period.
+These amendments to the plan were approved by shareholders at our annual shareholders' meeting on May 29, 2008.
+We estimate that these changes could reduce the non-cash SFAS No. 123(R) expense associated with our employee stock purchase plan subsequent to the end of the current offering period.